SiebeA/CorpusNormalization/README.md

 TODO:
 - fix the phone number deletion
-- Capitalize weekdays
 - fix that the line continues whenever there is not a punct mark.
 - proper name Capitilization e.g. 'ferrari'
-- always punct at BOL
+- always punct at BOL (now it is only with a period)
+- Capitalize weekdays

 - fix 1035 Bessy; in the excel files, the line breaks are messed up; (pf_excel ends up with the correct nr of lines though)